 What are net inputs and nutrient input ceilings?

-Net input is an estimate of the input to a Baltic Sea basin that is caused by sources within a particular country (or for atmospheric inputs in some cases a collection of countries).
+- Net input is an estimate of the input to a Baltic Sea basin that is caused by sources within a particular country (or for atmospheric inputs in some cases a collection of countries).
 The waterborne net input is calculated as the sum of direct coastal point sources and rivers discharging into the Baltic Sea within the country, plus contribution (after estimated retention) via rivers discharging to the Baltic Sea in another country minus contributions to the inputs that can be attributed to upstream countries.
 The input of nitrogen through atmospheric deposition due to emissions in the country is added to the waterborne net inputs.
-For more information see the section “In depth information” on Calculation of net inputs.
+For more information see page Calculation of net inputs.

-Nutrient input ceiling is the target net input for each (relevant) country and sub-basin combination.
+- Nutrient input ceiling is the target net input for each (relevant) country and sub-basin combination.
 The sum of nutrient input ceilings for a sub-basin is equal to the Maximum Allowable Input for that basin.
-Nutrient input ceilings are calculated for all of the seven sub-basins.
-For more information see the section “In depth information” on Calculation of nutrient input ceilings.
+Nutrient input ceilings are calculated for all of seven sub-basins.
+For more information see page Calculation of nutrient input ceiling.

-A time series of normalized net inputs of air- and waterborne input of nitrogen and phosphorus 1995-2012 have been established for all country by basin combination followed by a trend analysis.
+A time series of normalized net inputs of air- and waterborne input of nitrogen and phosphorus 1995-2014 have been established for all country by basin combination followed by a trend analysis.
 It is tested if there are significant decreases or increases in the inputs.
-Statistically significant changes are calculated and indicated as percentages change from 1995 to 2012.
-The statistically estimated net nitrogen and phosphorus inputs country by basin in 2012 taking into account the estimated uncertainty on these inputs are compared with the corresponding nutrient input ceilings.
-Fulfilment off the nutrient input ceilings are shown by colours.
-Hues of red indicate that the estimated net input in 2012 is higher than the nutrient input ceiling.
-Grey indicates that when taking into account uncertainty on the estimated net input in 2012 it can’t be evaluated if the net input is lower than the nutrient input ceiling.
-Green indicates that the estimated net input in 2012 with high statistical certainty is lower than the nutrient input ceiling.
-For more information see the report Statistical aspects in relation to Baltic Sea Pollution Load Compilation and the section “In depth information” on Calculation of fulfilment of nutrient input ceilings.
+Statistically significant changes are calculated and indicated as percentages change from 1995 to 2014.
+The statistically estimated net nitrogen and phosphorus inputs country by basin in 2014 taking into account the estimated uncertainty on these inputs are compared with the corresponding nutrient input ceilings.
+Fulfilment off the nutrient input ceilings are shown by colors.
+Hues of red indicate that the estimated net input in 2014 is higher than the nutrient input ceiling.
+Grey indicates that when taking into account uncertainty on the estimated net input in 2014 it can’t be evaluated if the net input is lower than the nutrient input ceiling.
+Green indicates that the estimated net input in 2014 with high statistical certainty is lower than the nutrient input ceiling.
+For more information see the report Statistical aspects in relation to Baltic Sea Pollution Load Compilation and the section “Results” on Calculation of fulfilment of nutrient input ceilings.

 Airborne inputs have been climate normalized and waterborne inputs flow-normalized to create time-series with strongly reduced variability cause by annual weather and river flow variations (Reference: Statistical aspects in relation to Baltic Sea Pollution Load Compilation).